MacBook Pro M1 looks like a developer machine

 MacBook Pro M1 for developers

-Lack of Docker Desktop support will not see too many MacBook Pro M1 based developers anytime soon, but it could serve as a very performant platform for a developer who does not need the mesh of microservices set up locally.
+With Docker Desktop supporting MacBook Pro M1, it surely serves as a very performant platform for developers who need the mesh of microservices set up locally.